-H. Wayne Huizenga is Chairman of Huizenga Holdings, Inc., a private money management firm, and is the sole or majority owner of several services businesses.
-He has numerous real estate interests throughout Florida, including office buildings, warehouses, shopping centers, marinas and underdeveloped real estate acreage.
+H. Wayne Huizenga was Chairman of Huizenga Holdings, Inc., a private money management firm, and the sole or majority owner of several services businesses.
+He had numerous real estate interests throughout Florida, including office buildings, warehouses, shopping centers, marinas and underdeveloped real estate acreage.

 Mr. Huizenga's numerous entrepreneurial achievements were recognized by the Horatio Alger Association who presented him with their top honor, along with Henry Kissinger and Supreme Court Justice Clarence Thomas.
 Business and academic groups have honored Mr. Huizenga seven times as "Entrepreneur of the Year."
 In 2004 he received the Ernst & Young United States Entrepreneur of the Year Award, and in 2005 he was honored with the Ernst & Young World Entrepreneur of the Year Award.

 He was a five-time recipient of Financial World Magazine's "CEO of the Year" and was named the "Business Leader of the Year" by Georgetown University's Business School.
 Among Mr. Huizenga's other awards are Yale University's Gordon Grand Fellow Award, the highest non-academic award bestowed by the school, and the University of Missouri-Kansas City's International Entrepreneur of the Year.
 His was a member of Nova Southeastern University's Board of Trustees and provided the resources to establish the H. Wayne Huizenga College of Business and Entrepreneurship at the University.
 Most recently, he also provided the resources to build the innovative Huizenga Sales Institute - the finest university-based sales education facility in the nation - at the Huizenga College of Business.
 He has been inducted into the Florida Sports Hall of Fame, the Greater Miami Sports Hall of Champions and the Broward County Hall of Fame.